 "Yumi-chan's cooking gets better and better each day, don't you think?"

 "What are we waiting for?
 Let's start before everything gets cold!"
 Ayumi said with a single clap.

 Today was a lot of fun!
 I'm sure the following days will be the same...

-After dinner, we stayed at the living room talking about random things in mind while waiting for the rain to stop.
-A whole hour passed before Yuurei-san left, saying that he will return to the supermarket even though he was off for the night.
+After dinner, we stayed at the living room talking about random things that just happened to come to our minds while waiting for the rain to stop.
+A whole hour passed before Yuurei-san left, saying he will return to the supermarket even though he was off for the night.
 Things settled down like it used to be, though not completely because Miyako is here with us again.